Testing decentralized storage

 Long time VIA blog readers will know that VIA focuses on military-grade and enterprise-grade Web3 components for data privacy like zero-knowledge proofs.
 But where is all that data stored?
 In the Web3 world, IPFS is a standard for decentralized storage.
 Is a private version of decentralized storage ready for the enterprise?

-In this first part of a two-part blog, we’re going to focus on speed.
+We’re going to focus on speed.
 Decentralized storage has claims of being faster than centralized storage.
 We decided to test that with our own private deployment of decentralized storage and publish the results for you.

 For our testing, we put four files of different sizes (114 bytes, 6.2Mb, 311 MB, and 933 MB) on a node in Japan.
 We also created a node in our local region of the East Coast of North America.